Thank God for the Wonk Book (WB) run by the Washington Post.

 And we’re it not for the WB, I’m not sure exactly how I’d feel about Obamacare.

 Yes, the law would still suck.

 But I wouldn’t get to laugh at the signature healthcare “reform” law of the Obama administration as often as I do now without reading the “they-meant-to-do-it-even-though-they-didn’t-mean-to-do-it” explanations from time to time.

 I wear myself out in laughing when I see the human pretzels on the pages of the Post- who actually like to call themselves “wonks”- contort themselves into explanations why Obamacare is a great law, but, alas, just misunderstood.

-For example, one of the latest laughers from the Book of Wonks' rather silly, supercilious and condescending epistles on the Gospel According to Barack, comes from our favorite policy clown, Lord of the Wonks, St. Ezra Klein.
+For example, one of the laughers from the Book of Wonks rather silly, supercilious and condescending epistles on the Gospel According to Barack, comes our favorite policy clown, Lord of the Wonks, St. Ezra Klein.

 In the wonk entry, Klein does his usual bit about lies, damn lies and Republicans.